 Virginia International Private School currently accepts students from KG to Grade 9 which will grow organically to Grade 12.
 It is a US curriculum school in Khalifa City B (Shakbout City), in Abu Dhabi.
-The school, which opened in September 2015, achieved an Acceptable rating during its first inspection in 2015-16 with the same rating awarded in 2017-18.
+The school, which opened in September 2015, achieved a Good ADEK inspection rating in 2021-22.

 Set up by prominent Emirati businessman Dr. Ali Al Mazrouie, Virginia International School (VIPS) was established to provide a quality US education to students living within the largely Emirati community in this quiet residential area.

 The school states its aims on its website, including that "we are committed to provide our students with the qualities and skills that will be essential for a citizen of the 21st century.
 Our school is a learning organization for each and every child and we carefully monitor and respond to their varied needs.
 Our teachers work collaboratively in a supportive environment to bring discovery and fun to the classroom.
 At VIPS, we aim to produce life-long learners who are innovative and creative, highly competitive in the modern economy and who are champions of UAE culture and heritage".